khanArham0029/Flight-Delay-Time-Prediction-Using-Ensemble-Learning/README.md

 ### Target Variable
 The primary target variable is `delay_time` (departure delay in minutes), which is **binned into 8 distinct categories** for classification purposes.

+## Project Structure

+This project is divided into two parts:

+1. **Part 1**:
+   - In this part, we have **analyzed and refined the dataset**.
+Various data preprocessing techniques were applied, including feature selection, handling missing values, and filtering the data to focus on active flights.

+2. **Model Training**:
+   - This part focuses on building and training the ensemble model using the refined dataset.
+The three models—**SVM**, **Decision Trees**, and **Logistic Regression**—are implemented from scratch, and then combined into an ensemble for improved performance.

 ## Models
 The following models have been implemented from scratch:
 1. **Multi-Kernel Support Vector Machine (SVM)**: